Sweating the Work

 Preparations for COVID-19

 In late February 2020, JurisTech management could see the COVID-19 crisis getting worse, and preparations were made.
-Hand sanitisers was made freely available and tracking of visitors was enforced.
+Hand sanitisers were made freely available and tracking of visitors was enforced.

 Our call centre software is web based, but we had to handle rerouting of phone calls to helpdesk.
 We solved this by tuning our call centre software and ACD (automatic call distributor) to reroute calls to our helpdesk staff’s smartphones.
 We tested this a week before the MCO was announced.